ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R1.4.** RPP MUST include support for application level status codes, and MAY reuse the EPP status codes defined in [@!RFC5730].

 **R1.5.**
-RPP MAY include support for providing detailed information about application status codes, for example as described in [@!RFC7807]
+RPP MUST include support for providing detailed information about application status codes, for example as described in [@!RFC7807]

 **R1.6**
-RPP SHOULD support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.
+RPP MUST support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.

 # HTTP